l-modular representations of p-adic groups SLn(F): maximal simple k-types: Maximal simple -types

 \subsubsection{Decomposition of $\res_{J}^{\rG}\ind_{J}^{\rG}\lambda$}

-In this section, we will do some computation in order to obtain the decomposition in \ref{thm 7}, which plays a key role in the proof of Proposition \ref{prop 14}, and consists half of the proof of Theorem \ref{thm 16}.
+In this section, the main purpose is to obtain the decomposition in Theorem \ref{thm 7}, which plays a key role in the proof of Proposition \ref{prop 14}.
+The latter consists half of the proof of Theorem \ref{thm 16}.

 \begin{thm} Let $(J,\lambda)$ be a maximal simple $k$-type of $\rG$.
-There exists an integer $m$ and a decomposition:
+There exists an integer $m$ such that